JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 4.2.5 - 05 Oct 2021
+    * Added custom async wait event implementation as previous method seems to not work 100% of the time

 * Version 4.2.4 - 30 Sep 2021
     * Fix for InvalidOperationExceptions when running socket connections from .Net framework